 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

 Welcome to Cartagena, a vibrant and historical city located on the Caribbean coast of Colombia!
-With its colorful streets, rich culture, and warm hospitality, Cartagena is a dream destination for travelers seeking a mix of history, relaxation, and adventure.
-It actually reminded me a little bit of Old San Juan!
+There is plenty to fill your epic 3 days in Cartagena.
+With its colorful streets, rich culture, and warm hospitality, Cartagena is a dream destination if you’re seeking a mix of history, relaxation, and adventure.
+It reminded me a little bit of Old San Juan!

 In this blog post, I’ll provide you with a comprehensive guide to help you make the most of your 3 days in Cartagena.
 From travel tips to the best things to do in Cartagena, I’ve got you covered!